 Lithium-ion batteries are the main source of energy for notebook computers and other handheld devices.
-With the increasing demand for high-speed CPU, displayers, and long standby times, battery energy density are required to be increased.
+With the increasing demand for high-speed CPU, displayers, and long standby times, battery energy density is required to be increased.
 To meet the demand, Grepow has made great efforts to produce intelligent batteries with high safety performance.
-The batteries can optimize the charging process design, to explore the battery potential, and reach the maximum capacity of the batteries to improve the charging efficiency.
+The batteries can optimize the charging process design, explore the battery potential, and reach the maximum capacity of the batteries to improve the charging efficiency.

 The safety and efficiency of the batteries charging process are interrelated.
 Generally, Safety limits the efficiency of the charging process.
 How to solve this problem is the top priority that should be considered when designing the charging process.